jasoncable/i-can-program-too/manuscript/Chapter11.md

 If we create an instance of the `MyObject` class and class `.ToString()` on it, a `string` with the value of `"This is my class."` will be returned.
 Can we still call `.GetHashCode()` on our new object?
 Yes.
 It is not overridden, but it doesn't _have_ to be.
 A `public virtual` method still still exists on our new class because it inherits from `System.Object`.

+A> We saw _string interpolation_ in a previous chapter.
+Let's see how important `.ToString()` is in .NET.
+In the following example three things happen.
+A>
+A> 1.
+The expression is evaluated.
+A> 2.
+If the expression is null, replace the bracketed expression with `String.Empty`.
+A> 3.
+If the expression is a string or its evaluation returns a string, replace the bracketed expression with that string.
+Otherwise, call `.ToString()` on the resulting object.

 You may have noticed that we did not put a constructor on our class.
 Constructors are not inherited but you may refer to a constructor on the base class using the `base` keyword.

     public MyObject() : base() { }